TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   House 2018
 *   State of the Union

-*   Nevada Senate - Heller vs. RosenGravis
+*   Arizona Senate - McSally vs. SinemaTrafalgar Group (R)
-    *   Heller45
+    *   Sinema50
-    *   Rosen47Rosen +2
+    *   McSally47Sinema +3
-*   Ohio Senate - Renacci vs. BrownGravis
+*   President Trump Job ApprovalABC News/Wash Post
-    *   Brown46
+    *   Approve44
-    *   Renacci37Brown +9
+    *   Disapprove52Disapprove +8
-*   Wisconsin Senate - Vukmir vs. BaldwinEmerson
+*   2018 Generic Congressional VoteABC News/Wash Post
-    *   Baldwin53
+    *   Democrats52
-    *   Vukmir44Baldwin +9
+    *   Republicans44Democrats +8
-*   New Jersey Senate - Hugin vs. MenendezStockton University\*
+*   Florida Senate - Scott vs. NelsonSt.
+Pete Polls
-    *   Menendez51
+    *   Nelson48
-    *   Hugin39Menendez +12
+    *   Scott49Scott +1

 More Latest Polls In The News

-*   Tucker Carlson: The Globalist Left's Program Is Finished And They Know It
+*   Tucker Carlson: The Globalist Left's Platform Is Over And They Know It
 *   Trump on Immigration Crisis: Our Generosity Will Not Be Abused, A Limit To What A Nation Can Absorb
 *   Trump to Caravan: Throwing Rocks Will Be Considered A Firearm at Border, "I Hope" Military Won't Shoot
 *   Don Lemon Doubles Down: Evidence Is Overwhelming Far-Right Radical White Men Nation's Biggest Threat